-- you live in our service area, and - you have Medicare Part A, Part B, and Part D, and - you are eligible for full Michigan Medicaid benefits, and - you are a United States citizen or are lawfully present in the United States, and - you are not already enrolled in hospice, and - to learn more about the hospice benefit please look at Chapter 4, Section D, page 57 of the Member Handbook - you are not enrolled in the MI Choice waiver program or the Program of All-inclusive Care for the Elderly (PACE).
-If you are enrolled in either of these programs, you need to disenroll before enrolling in the MI Health Link program through MeridianComplete.
+- you live in our service area (incarcerated individuals are not considered living in the geographic service area even if they are physically located in it.), and - you have Medicare Part A, Part B, and Part D, and - you are eligible for full Michigan Medicaid benefits, and - you are a United States citizen or are lawfully present in the United States, and - you are not already enrolled in hospice, and - to learn more about the hospice benefit please look at Chapter 4, Section D, page 60 of the Member Handbook - you are not enrolled in the MI Choice waiver program or the Program of All-inclusive Care for the Elderly (PACE).
+If you are enrolled in either of these programs, you need to disenroll before enrolling in the MI Health Link program through MeridianComplete (Medicare-Medicaid Plan).